Donald Trump’s civil fraud trial in New York heads to closing arguments after bomb threat

-NEW YORK (AP) — Donald Trump ’s New York civil fraud trial is back in session Thursday for closing arguments after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.
+NEW YORK (AP) — Donald Trump arrived for closing arguments Thursday in his New York civil fraud trial after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.

 Authorities responded to the threat at Judge Arthur Engoron’s home on Long Island, a court official said.
-The proceedings are not expected to be delayed as a result.
+The proceedings were not delayed.

 At 5:30 a.m. on Thursday, hours before the trial’s final day was set to begin, Nassau County police said they responded to a “swatting incident” at Engoron’s Great Neck home.
 Nothing amiss was found at the location, officials said.